-Clicking the Reset button resets the image to the default values Clicking on Auto adjusts the minimum and max values in the data.
+Clicking the Reset all Channels button resets the image to the default values.
+Clicking on Auto Adjust all Channels adjusts the minimum and max values in the data.

 5.3 Add Surfaces

 You will now add to the Volume rendered microtubules a Surfaces reconstruction of the DNA.